JugglingScotty/PredictHousingPrices/Readme.md

 In addition, plan to measure model accuracy.

 #CSV Files
 You'll need to download a few csv files to run this project.
-They are in this directory.
+They are in the data directory.

 If you want to get newer versions: